uber/crumb/README.md

 There's also an example `experiments-compiler` demonstrating how to trace enum-denoted experiments names to consumers.

+## CrumbManager

+Crumb's core functionality can be leveraged independently from the `compiler` artifact via the `crumb-core` artifact.
+This can be useful for integration within existing tooling, and contains a `CrumbManager` and `CrumbLog` API.
+The `crumb-compiler` artifact is an advanced frontend over this utility.

+`CrumbManager` has a simple `load` and `store` API, and `CrumbLog` is a logging mechanism to help with debugging issues.

 ## Packaging

 To exclude crumbs from being compiled into an Android application APK, add the following exclusion